Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: 5 MP (Upkeep 1 MP)
 Damage: x1
-Special: If this Spell succeeds, you [grab](#grab) your target.
+Effect: If this Spell succeeds, you [grab](#grab) your target.
 Instead of Physical Offense/Defense, Suspend uses Mental Offense/Defense.
 Description: Holding a target using mental/technological means from a distance.
 This can be telekineticly grabbing your opponent, suspending them in a gravity field, or even something as simple as a long lasso.

 >Note: You still cannot move if you grab a target using Suspend.